-The Evaluation Center is situated within the School of Education and Human Development at the University of Colorado Denver; we operate as an affiliate entity within a major research university.
+The Evaluation Center (TEC) is situated within the School of Education and Human Development (SEHD) at the University of Colorado Denver; we operate as an affiliate entity within a major research university.
 This unique situation allows the Center to operate autonomously, providing evaluation services to clients both inside and outside of the University.
+While we are formally part of the SEHD, we often do not participate in their standing meetings and other activities given how much our work differs from the core education mission of the school.

-Founded on November 4, 2004, the Evaluation Center has 17 years of experience providing evaluation services to clients in public sectors (education, housing, public health) from non-profit organizations and state and federally funded programs.
+Founded on November 4, 2004, the Evaluation Center has 18 years of experience providing evaluation services to clients in public sectors (education, housing, public health) from non-profit organizations and state and federally funded programs.
 We are proud that a majority of our current clients came to us through word-of-mouth referrals from past clients.
 We believe this is evidence of our reputation in the field of evaluation.

-Currently, we have a staff of 14 evaluators and 2 graduate students.
+Currently, we have a staff of 15 evaluators and 5 graduate students.
 As an organization we abide by the American Evaluation Association's Guiding Principles for Evaluators and are certified through the Collaborative Institutional Training Initiative to conduct human subjects research.
 Every project is staffed with a lead evaluator and support staff who work closely with stakeholders to create strong working relationships necessary to produce rigorous program evaluation.
 Staff members represent a variety of academic fields (public health, business, anthropology, counseling, public policy, sociology, and psychology).
 Our team is strong in quantitative, qualitative, and mixed methodologies and have experience implementing a diverse range of evaluation theories, approaches, and data technologies such as social network analysis and geographic mapping.